samnotfound1/Weatherly/README.md

 Solo project made by Sameer Choudhary.
+link to my website: https://samnotfound1.github.io/Weatherly/

 The website uses Open weather's API to display current weather conditions and forecast them for 3 upcoming days using a graph plot using Chart.js .